wo3kie/cxxDojo/README.md

   ...
 }
 ```

-### std_dev.cpp
-Implement a function to calculate the standard deviation of a given container of numbers.

 ### store.cpp
 Implement `StoreIf`, a single‑value container that conditionally stores a new item based on a sequence of user‑provided predicates.
 Each predicate may be unary — evaluated only on the new value or binary — evaluated on the new value and the currently stored value (if present).
 This enables incremental selection of a “best” value according to arbitrary user‑defined policies (filters, ordering relations, scoring rules, etc.).